SteveTANTAN/EMNLP2025_Submit-Hydra/README.md

 ## Get started
 Before running Hydra, please ensure you have successfully installed **Freebase**, and **Wikidata** on your local machine.
 The comprehensive installation instructions and necessary configuration details can be found in the `/Freebase/README.md` and `/Wikidata/README.md`.

-Once, Wikidata setup, copy the `server_urls.txt` files from the Wikidata directory into the Hydra_run folder.
+Once Wikidata is set up, copy the `server_urls.txt` files from the Wikidata directory into the Hydra_run folder.

 You must use your own API in the `run_LLM` function of `utilts.py` for the APIs, and your own SerpAPI in `utilts2.py` for online search.